mbn-code/FaceAndBodyTrackingWithPython/README.md

 # FaceAndBodyTrackingWithPython
-Body, face, mouth, eye, detection. more will be added.
+Body, face, mouth, eye, car, facemask detection. more will be added.